A-Z of waste

 Which bin?
 Small cardboard: Recycling

-Disposable coffee cups are not recyclable as they contain a plastic inner layer which is too difficult to separate from the paper cup during the recycling process.
+Disposable coffee cups are not recyclable as they contain a plastic inner layer, which is too difficult to separate from the paper cup during the recycling process.

 Single-serve coffee pods are too small to be sorted correctly in the current recycling system.